-Without doing much analysis, this person came in and was able to convince Rob that he had gotten to the root of the problem after some management interviews.
+Yet, without doing much analysis, this person came in and was able to convince Rob that he had gotten to the root of the problem after some one-on-one management interviews.

 In his view, how performance was being measured and how people were being rewarded was the problem.
 After all, he had seen this gambit work a number of times in the past.
 Reward people better, and they pull out all stops to justify the rewards.